Reusable space: promising projects of US spacecraft

 This "pathetic" attempt exceeded the United States in terms of thermal protection, and weak engines ensured greater maneuverability in space, plus it had a fully automatic landing, which the locals did not have.

-The shuttle, this is a single system, but with us, to some extent, the system was more reasonable - a super-heavy rocket + the ability to output any type of load.
+The shuttle is a single system, but we had, to some extent, a More Intelligent System - a super-heavy rocket + the ability to launch any type of load.

 1. +1